Fact Sheet A1

 Find out more: Fact Sheet B2: Question Time.

 Formal business is a time for the Legislative Assembly to deal with administrative issues.
-It follows question time on a Tuesday and takes place at the start of other days.
+It takes place at the start of each sitting day.
 It includes:

 - introduction of bills